le0pard/mongodb_logger/README.md

 It:

 * simple to integrate into existing Rails 3 application;
-* allow store all logs from cluster into one scalable storage - MongoDB;
+* allow to store all logs from web cluster into one scalable storage - MongoDB;
-* flexible schema of MongoDB allow to store and search any information;
+* flexible schema of MongoDB allow to store and search any information from logs;
-* web panel allow filter logs, build graphs using MapReduce by information from your logs;
+* web panel allow filter logs, build graphs using MapReduce by information from logs;

 ## Installation